How to Get Into College With a Low GPA

 Are you worried about how to get into a good college with a low GPA?
 Are you wondering if your grades are good enough to even apply to college?
 Read on to find your answers!

 Some of the most successful people had a low GPA in high school.
 For instance, Albert Einstein was expelled from his first school and considered a poor student.
-Steven Spielberg had a low GPA that caused him to get rejected from several film schools.
+Steven Spielberg had a low GPA, which caused him to get rejected from several film schools.

 Even Oprah Winfrey struggled in high school, yet she is considered to be one of the most influential women of all time.
 All of these individuals demonstrate success is not solely determined by academic performance.
-Colleges recognize this too, which is why they conduct holistic application reviews that go beyond the numbers.
+Colleges also recognize this, which is why they conduct holistic application reviews beyond the numbers.

 What Is Considered a Low GPA?